 In addition, an individual injured in an accident as a minor has two years to file a lawsuit after they turn 18.

 Contact Our Texas Car Accident Attorneys for a Free Consultation

-The Law Offices of Hilda Sibrian has a long record of success in recovering maximum compensation for crash victims.
-Our experienced Houston car accident lawyer can examine your case when you call (713) 842-9492 or contact us online to take advantage of a free consultation.
+The Law Offices of Hilda Sibrian™ have a long record of success in recovering maximum compensation for car crash victims.
+Our Houston car accident lawyers can examine your case when you call or contact us online to take advantage of a free consultation.